Dashree/cs6450-labs/README.md

 As for CPU utilization, we had an average of 87-92% usage on client nodes and 80-85% usage on server nodes.
 For memory, our servers used 4 out of 64 GB of available RAM, while clients used less than 1 GB.
 Our server nodes were sending out around 140,000 KB/s and receiving 32,000KB/s.
 So there was some room for improvement on hardware utilization, which could have resulted in more speedups.

 As for scaling, our solution scaled decently well with an increase in nodes.
 If we look at the max ops/s after the program had time to preallocate entries, we saw that each server averaged around \~1 \- 1.2 million ops/s when there were either 2, 4, or 8 nodes, so the performance scales decently with the number of nodes.
+Also, increasing the number of threads/go routines over 8 per available core slowed down the clients as the CPU was spending more time on scheduling threads rather than executing the threads.

-## **Design**
+# Design

 Single workload executes for a single server and client.
 This is considered a baseline to build upon.
 It resulted in 10,720 ops/s, where node1 had no load in that run.

-Large map\[string\]string protected by a single sync.Mutex, which blocks the operations per‐request KV operation, is effectively single-server, meaning saturation with heavy lock contention and per-RPC overhead.
+A large map\[string\]string protected by a single sync.
+Mutex, which blocks the operations per‐request KV operation, is effectively single-server, meaning saturation with heavy lock contention and per-RPC overhead.
 Also, a single mutex is locking disjoint entities viz.
 Stats and the map access, and modifications.
 These entities have different access patterns and behavior, namely map need not be completely locked for concurrent reads.
 This led to servers working sequentially rather than in parallel.

 We started with optimizing the server operations to maintain the access and read-write pattern to ensure the linearizability.
 The first optimization is that we separated the mutexes that accessed stats and data maps, also changing the data mutex to RWMutex.
 Later, we sharded this map based on keys and preallocated the shard with 100,000 entries.
 This increases the startup time, but subsequent operations are faster and consistent.
 We then later changed the stats parameter to an atomic operation for efficiency without breaking the behaviour.
 Also, we deferred the server-side print stats as these were the slowest when we profiled the KVS service.

-Alternatively, we looked into using sync.Map as it was designed for faster concurrent reads and rare writes, as this looked the most suitable for our project.
+Alternatively, we looked into using sync.
+Map as it was designed for faster concurrent reads and rare writes, as this looked the most suitable for our project.
 The reason we decided not to proceed with this design was that when the Golang gc expanded the structure, it slowed down the total operations by a lot.

 With this implementation in place, the server nodes' CPU and memory utilization did not exceed 50-55%.
 This means we can run two servers on a single node for different ports.
 Effectively, we are running four server processes on 2 server nodes.